-MY FAVORITE ANCIENT BEADS - as seen with my Western eyes
+MY FAVORITE ANCIENT BEADS - as seen with my Western eyes On this page you will be able to

-geographical and historical variety.
-They will come in all
+variety.
+They come in all

 shapes, colors, patterns and conditions.
 Some of them